jan-vince/smalltheme3/README.md

 There is a default JS combiner setup in  ````/partials/scripts.htm````.

-### Plugins

-This theme will use some of my plugins to show galleries, testimonials, records and contact form.

 #### Small Extensions

 * Allow Menu notes and Menu images in ````Settings > Small Extensions > Static Pages```` to be able to edit testimonials that are located in ````Pages > Menus > Testimonials````.